cataon03/University-Personnel-Management-Program-/README.md

 - java FinalProject

 ### Sample Run
-Welcome to my Personal Management Program
+Welcome to my Personal Management Program <br>
-Choose one of the options:
+Choose one of the options: <br>
-- 1- Enter the information of a faculty
+1- Enter the information of a faculty  <br>
-- 2- Enter the information of a student
+2- Enter the information of a student  <br>
-- 3- Print tuition invoice for a student
+3- Print tuition invoice for a student  <br>
-- 4- Print faculty information
+4- Print faculty information  <br>
-- 5- Enter the information of a staff member
+5- Enter the information of a staff member  <br>
-- 6- Print the information of a staff member
+6- Print the information of a staff member  <br>
-- 7- Delete a person
+7- Delete a person  <br>
-- 8- Exit Program
+8- Exit Program  <br>
 ...